 Tree Surgery Terminology and What Each Term Means?

 The most common course of action when you notice that your trees or shrubs need additional care is to get in touch with a licensed tree surgeon.
 Normally, before you receive your quote, the tree surgeon will come over in-person to see what needs to be done.
-He will first listen to all of your requirements and questions and then inspect the tree/trees himself to see for himself if they really require any pruning.
+He will first listen to all of your requirements and questions and then inspect the tree/trees himself to see if they really require any pruning.

 Now, If action is indeed required, the arborist may use some unfamiliar (to you) tree surgery terminology, which describes the work that will need to be done.
 Although some of these terms might sound familiar, they may actually mean something completely different.